-Your startups launch party is your introduction to all the investors, journalists, suppliers, clients and other important people in your industry.
-Making sure you get it right is important, which is why the experts at Glaziers Hall have come together to help.
-Our events team have helped startups achieve amazing launch parties and below are some top tips to help you succeed.
+Your startup’s launch party is your introduction to all the investors, journalists, suppliers, clients and other important people in your industry.
+Making sure you get it right is important, which is why the experts at event venue Glaziers Hall have come together to help.
+Our events team has helped startups achieve amazing launch parties and below are some top tips to help you succeed.
+Here are our 10 tips on how to plan a launch event…

 Depending on your startup launch event, you may need lighting, food, AV equipment etc. It is important to make sure your venue can provide all of these services.
 You also want to make sure you get a quote that covers every service.